SofiiaYevush/Online-Store/README.md

 - React Router: For navigation

+### Features
+*User Authentication:* Sign up, log in, and manage user sessions.
+*Shopping Cart:* Add products to the cart and manage cart items.
+*Order Management:* Place orders and view order history.
+*Admin Panel:* Add, remove, and view all products.

-> ### Setup Instructions
+> ## Setup Instructions
 > 1. Clone the repository.
 > 2. Navigate to the project directory.
 > 3. Install dependencies using `npm install`.
 > 4. Start the front-end server using `npm start`.
 > 5. Start the back-end server using `node .\index.js`.
 > 6. Start the admin panel using `npm run dev`.

-### Features
-*User Authentication:* Sign up, log in, and manage user sessions.
-*Shopping Cart:* Add products to the cart and manage cart items.
-*Order Management:* Place orders and view order history.
-*Admin Panel:* Add, remove, and view all products.